rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 ## 5. Not Only Queries: Changing the Database

-The other side of the moon of the database world is mutating the tables and the data they contain.
-Doobie offers support not only for queries but also for insertions, updates, deletions, and changes on tables' structure.
+The other side of the moon of the database world is mutating the tables and the data they contain. doobie offers support not only for queries but also for insertions, updates, deletions, and changes on tables' structure.

 It should not come as a surprise that **inserting follows the same pattern of selecting rows from tables**.
 For example, let's save a new actor inside the `actors` table: